c-blake/cligen/README.md

 style-insensitive identifiers, but with extra "kebab-case-insensitivity".
 The exact spelling of the key in `help` controls the look of printed help.

-Layout details like column spacing and help colorization are controlled [by a CL user config file](https://github.com/c-blake/cligen/tree/master/configs).
+Layout details like column spacing and help colorization and [most relevant CL syntax choice](https://github.com/c-blake/clsyntax) are run-time adjustable [by a CL user config file](https://github.com/c-blake/cligen/tree/master/configs).
 Here are screenshots of example [night](https://raw.githubusercontent.com/c-blake/cligen/master/screenshots/dirqHelpNight.png) and